mike14747/next-with-auth/README.md

 Normally, I don't redirect upon signing out because my pages are protected client-side and will automatically redirect to the login page if you're on a protected page when you sign out.

 However, redirecting to the homepage upon signing out is useful when using middleware to protect a page because once you're on a protected page, the middleware by itself won't be able to take you away from it upon signing out.
+I'll revert this back to the previous functionality if I can come up with a good solution to this.

 ```js
 // /components/Authbar.js